.jpg/900px-The_Beast_(1988_film).jpg)

 Plot

-In 1981 Afghanistan, a Soviet tank unit attacks a Pashtun village harboring a group of mujahideen fighters.
-Following the assault, one of the tanks—commanded by ruthless commander Daskal—takes a wrong turn through a mountain pass and enters a blind valley.
-Taj returns to discover the village destroyed, and his father and brother killed—the latter by having been crushed under Daskal's tank.
-As the new khan following his brother's death, Taj is spurred to seek revenge and leads a band of mujahideen fighters into the valley to pursue Daskal's tank, which they call 'The Beast', counting on their captured RPG-7 anti-tank weapon to destroy it.
+In 1981 Afghanistan, a Soviet tank unit viciously attacks a Pashtun village harboring a group of mujahideen fighters.
+A couple of remaining mujahideen attack the tanks with Molotovs, and Daskal(George Dzundza) a ruthless tank commander executes a surviving member by running him over.
+Following the assault, Daskl's tank takes a wrong turn through a mountain pass and enters a blind valley.
+Taj (Steven Bauer) returns to discover the village destroyed, and his father and brother killed—the latter by having been crushed under Daskal's tank.
+As the new khan following his brother's death, Taj is spurred to seek revenge and leads a band of mujahideen fighters into the valley to pursue Daskal's tank (which they call 'The Beast'), counting on their captured RPG-7 anti-tank weapon to destroy it.

 More details